econia-labs/econia-v5/cfg/README.md

 linter verifications upon PR submission.
 In order to merge a PR, all hooks must complete successfully.

+## Adding new hooks

+If you need to add a new hook to the list of `pre-commit` hooks, you can do so by adding it into the `pre-commit-config.yaml` configuration file.

+You can add a new hook either by [adding an existing plugin] or [creating a new custom hook entirely][creating a new custom hook entirely].

 ## Running `pre-commit` hooks locally

 To avoid your PR contributions failing the CI pipeline checks, you can install